 Compost itself makes a great mulch too.
 If you have access to it in bulk then it’s brilliant to use for the whole vegetable garden.
 It also won’t harbour slugs like straw and hay do.

 Unfortunately I can’t carry wheelbarrows worth of compost up the stairs to my garden as easily as bales of straw or hay.

 But hay has grass seed!

 Yes, yes it does.
 The key point here is to keep the layer of mulch thick enough.
 If you only have a light covering then the grass seeds can touch the soil and establish in there.
-If your mulch cover is super thick, the grass seed will germinate but it won’t be growing in anything.
-Then you can simple cover with more mulch or stick in a pitchfork and flip the mulch over.
+If your mulch cover is super thick, the grass seed will germinate but it won't be growing in anything.
+Then you can simply cover with more mulch or stick in a pitchfork and flip the mulch over.
 Or, use straw.
 It has considerably less seed but it is more expensive.

 Once you start this method, you have to keep going.
 It's all about the continuous cycle of mulch upon mulch.
 For me, mulching all year round still beats constant weeding.
 Garden clean up each season is also considerably easier as instead of raking up dead and decaying plants, you just chuck another mulch layer on top.

 If you’re using compost you won’t need to apply it as often as easily degrading mulch like straw or hay.
 Compost can be applied thickly twice a year as a mulch only topped up if it’s getting too thin it weeds are coming through.

 Is a glorious world or microorganism and worm activity.
 Over the years your ground will get more and more rich and fertile as these layers continue to break down.